DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Her attack missed.
 Whether she understood that or not, next she raised her left hand.
-In face on human side not a single one raised voice in alarm.
+In face of that no one on human side raised voice in alarm.

 But it went without saying.
 Unless they evade it, they are going to be annihilated.